Frequently Asked Questions

 - You, your student, and the nonpublic instruction must meet the other criteria that exist for the parental choice tax credit.

-If you’re awarded the advance payment for 2026, you must save receipts for actual, qualifying expenses you paid.
-You’ll be required to provide them to the Tax Commission.
-Any funds from the advance payment that you didn’t use for qualifying expenses in 2026 must be repaid to the Tax Commission.
+If you get the advance payment awarded in 2026, you must save receipts for actual, qualifying expenses you paid.
+You’ll have to provide them to the Tax Commission no later than December 31, 2027, using the reconciliation tool in TAP.
+You must repay any funds from the advance payment that you didn’t use for qualifying expenses, or don’t have proper receipts for.

 What happens if my expenses don’t qualify?

-For the parental choice tax credit, you must submit copies of receipts for expenses paid in 2025 when you apply.
+For the 2025 parental choice tax credit, you must submit copies of receipts for expenses paid in the year for which you received the award.
+Everyone is subject to audit.

-For the advance payment, you must provide receipts to prove that you spent the money you received on qualifying expenses in 2026.
-You must repay any money you spent on nonqualifying expenses or on qualifying expenses without proper receipts.
+For the advance payment awarded in 2026, you must provide receipts to the Tax Commission to prove that you spent the money you received on qualifying expenses.
+(You’ll do that no later than December 31, 2027, using the reconciliation tool in TAP.)
+You must repay any money you spent on nonqualifying expenses or for which you don’t have proper receipts.

 What if I’m not required to file a 2024 Idaho Form 40 tax return?

-To apply for the parental choice tax credit or advance payment, you must file a 2024 Idaho Form 40 Individual Income Tax Return even if you don’t have taxable income.
+To apply for the 2025 parental choice tax credit or advance payment awarded in 2026, you must file a 2024 Idaho Form 40, Individual Income Tax Return, even if you don’t have taxable income.
 See the special filing instructions.
-You should file your return as soon as possible to allow time for processing, but no later than November 1.
+It takes 7 to 11 weeks to process a return from the time the Tax Commission receives it.

 Can I claim the parental choice tax credit without completing an application?